trackmania-rl/tmrl/README.md

 For instance, one could directly use the raw speed of the car as a reward.
 This makes some sense because the car slows down when it crashes and goes fast when it is performing well.

-However, such approach is naive.
+This approach would be naive, though.
-Indeed, the actual goal of racing is not to move as fast as possible.
+The actual goal of racing is not to move as fast as possible.
 Rather, one wants to complete the largest portion of the track in the smallest possible amount of time.
 This is not equivalent as one should consider the optimal trajectory, which may imply slowing down on sharp turns in order to take the apex of each curve.